CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

 ## Summary

 In this exercise, you created a Copilot Studio agent that served as the foundation for your store operations assistant.
-You defined the agent’s purpose by assigning it a name and description, and connected it to key knowledge sources such as the product catalog, store policy documents, and website content.
+You defined the agent’s purpose by assigning it a name and description and connected it to key knowledge sources such as the product catalog, store policy documents, and website content.
 These steps enabled the agent to deliver relevant, AI-powered responses based on indexed information.

-### You have successfully completed this exercise, please continue to next one >>
+### You have successfully completed this exercise.
+Please continue to the next one. >>